 Privately owned land may also be designated in the applicable district plan as being required by the government or other competent designating authority for a public work (including compulsory acquisition if necessary).
 The current market value of the land would be paid as compensation.

-The Act is proposed for replacement but will remain largely in effect for several years.
-For more detail, refer to the Environment and resource management law section.
+For more detail on the Resource Management Act 1991, refer to the Environment and resource management law section.

 Building works